Tropicao/udelta-rework/README.txt

 4. cd RepetierHost
 5. sh configureFirst.sh
 6. Make sure your user has permission to use the serial port.
-On Debian and Fedora this requires membership in group dialout.
-The script will try to add you to dialout automatcally.
+On Debian and Fedora this requires membership in group dialout, and to uucp on Arch.
+The script will try to add you to proper group automatically.
    To add a user into this group enter:
-      usermod -a -G dialout yourUserName
+      ```usermod -a -G dialout yourUserName```
-7. This directory will now contain a Repetier-Host.desktop file, that you can copy to your desktop to have a icon to start the host with.
+7. This directory will now contain a Repetier-Host.desktop file, that you can copy to
+   your desktop to have a icon to start the host with.

-After that, you have a link in /usr/bin so you can start the host from everywhere with
+After that, you have a link in /usr/bin so you can start the host from

-repetierHost
+everywhere with ```repetierHost```

 Known issues:
 - You may see an OpenGL warning at startup.
 Ignore it.